 Antigua Guatemala Travel Guide

-Antigua in Guatemala is one of the oldest and prettiest colonial cities in Latin America, situated in a valley between three volcanoes.
-The setting is beautiful but hazardous, the town having experienced 16 earthquakes, frequent floods and a number of fires.
-It was the country's capital until 1776 when, after sustaining severe damage in a series of devastating earthquakes, the capital was moved to the present day Guatemala City, 30 miles (48km) away.
+Antigua is reminiscent of an old colonial city in Latin America, with the Spanish-Baroque buildings set in a valley between three volcanoes.
+The town has experienced multiple earthquakes, frequent floods, and a number of devastating fires over the centuries.
+It was the country's capital until 1776 when, after sustaining severe damage in a series of earthquakes, the capital moved to the present day Guatemala City, 25 miles (40km) away.

 Become our Antigua Guatemala Travel Expert

 We are looking for contributors for our Antigua Guatemala travel guide.
 If you are a local, a regular traveller to Antigua Guatemala or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small group adventures focused on getting off the beaten track and having real life experiences in Guatemala.